jcqnly/data-structures-and-algorithms/Challenges/FIFOanimalShelterQueue/README.md

 ## Challenge
 Given a queue of animals, enqueue (add) an animal to the shelter.
-Animal can either be cat or dog.
+Animals can either be cat or dog.
 Using the same queue, dequeue (remove) an animal from the shelter; the animal selection will be dependent on a search parameter for either cat or dog.
 Return the longest waiting animal of that type.

 For any other parameter, return either a cat or dog, whoever was waiting the longest.

----

-## Problem Solving Process
-The problem domain required the use of a queue.
+However, if the shelter is full of cats, but an adopter is looking to adopt a dog, they'll get the cat who has been there the longest instead.

 ---

 ## Solution

 ![Whiteboard Solution](/assets/FIFOanimalShelter.jpg)

 ---